hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Add a rule to the security group.
 If <ip_protocol> is specified as `icmp`, then port range may be omitted.
 If <cidr> is not specified, then the address defaults to `0.0.0.0/0`.
-To allow communications within a given security group, you must specify a source group while creating a rule.
-Optionally, you can specify an availability zone.
+To allow communications within a given security group, specify a source group while creating a rule.
+Optionally, specify an availability zone.

 ###Examples
 Set the default port range to -1..-1: